 · How will it be reviewed and analyzed?

 When all of that is established, we can go to the next stage – clinical tests.
 They consist of 4 phases.
 Phase 1 takes several months and around 100 volunteers are involved.
 After this stage, 30% of drugs are rejected.
-Phase 2 consists of several hundred people and lasts for up to 2 years.
+Then, Phase 2 consists of several hundred people and lasts for up to 2 years.
 Phase 3 involves up to 3000 candidates who must have the given disease.
 Phase 4 is done with the participation of several thousand candidates.
 Through all these phases safety, side effects, efficiency, and adverse reactions are monitored.

 You may also find it interesting – Data Science in Healthcare